imliuyzh/lfs101x-notes/chapter11.md

 ## vi
 Usually, the actual program installed on your system is vim, which stands for Vi IMproved and is aliased to the name vi.
 The name is pronounced as “vee-eye”.
 When using vi, all commands are entered through the keyboard.

 Typing `vimtutor` launches a short but very comprehensive tutorial for those who want to learn their first vi commands.
-Even though it provides only an introduction and just seven lessons, it has enough material to make you a very proficient vi user.

 ![](./images/11.2.1.png)